 As you are planning your trip you will find many add ons available for your vacation.
 Do not be seduced by these.
 For example, many people buy a service called PhotoPass.

-For a couple hundred dollars, professional photographers will take your pictures in front of many places and at the end of your trip they are yours.
+For a couple hundred dollars, professional photographers will take your pictures in front of many places throughout the Disney Parks and at the end of your trip they are yours.
 It’s great to have these pictures but not a necessity if you are on a budget.
 (We didn’t do this for YEARS until our last family vacation!)

 Speaking of just saying no to add ons…